 Ocun makes two different versions of their popular crack climbing gloves: the crack gloves and crack gloves lite.
 The lite version has a bit stickier rubber.
 The different versions of the gloves have different sizing so make sure you are ordering the correct size for that glove.
 Please see the sizing guide below.
 You can recognize the difference from the colors of the gloves as the lite versions have red color at the finger loops and the basic version has black finger loops.

-I have climbed with tape gloves and I even laser cut some faux leather crack gloves to protect my knuckles, but after I tried the ocun crack gloves it is unlikely that I will go back to my lasercut gloves or even taping.
+I have climbed with tape gloves and I even laser cut some faux leather crack gloves to protect my knuckles, but after I tried the ocun crack gloves it is unlikely that I will go back to even taping and I am definitely done with the lasercut gloves.
 That is if there isn’t special route that will be just too thin for my hands with the ocun crack gloves.

 - Weight: 2 oz / 57 grams

 - Materials: Suede and rubber

 - Anatomical shaping for added protection and comfort

 - velcro closure that is protected with rubber

 - The newer versions of the ocun crack gloves have a concealed velcro to protect it from opening up.

 - The anatomical design fits many people quite well